Health Library

 Before surgery begins, you will be given general anesthesia.
 This means you will be asleep and pain-free during surgery.

 There are different types of mastectomies.
 Which one your surgeon performs depends on the type of breast problem you have.
-Most of the time, mastectomy is done to treat cancer.
+Most of the time, mastectomy is done to treat breast cancer.
 However, it is sometimes done to prevent cancer (prophylactic mastectomy).

 The surgeon will make a cut in your breast and perform one of these operations:

-• Radical mastectomy: The surgeon removes the skin over the breast, all of the lymph nodes underneath the arm, and the chest muscles.
-This surgery is rarely done.
+- Radical mastectomy: The surgeon removes your entire breast with the nipple and areola along with the skin over your breast, all of the lymph nodes underneath the arm, and the skin is then closed with sutures (stitches).

 One or two small plastic drains or tubes are very often left in your chest to remove extra fluid from where the breast tissue used to be.

-A plastic surgeon may be able to begin reconstruction of the breast during the same operation.
+A plastic surgeon may be able to begin reconstruction of your breast during the same operation.
 You may also choose to have breast reconstruction at a later time.
 If you have reconstruction, a skin- or nipple-sparing mastectomy may be an option.

 Mastectomy will take about 2 to 3 hours.